Labernator/Mordheim/Players/Kai/nonplayed/forest goblins/forest_goblins_special_skills.md

 The goblin will jump from the back of his mount and attack the enemy alone.
 The goblin is allowed to jump over the enemies standing in front of his target (not large).
 The Mount will stop at the distance of it's normal charge range M+D6+D3" and the Goblin will charge the further D6".
 The Goblin has to pass a initiative test before he can do that trick.
-And in case that the init test failes, he is allowed to do a normal charge.
+And in case that the init test fail, he is allowed to do a normal charge.
 If the charge was successful, the mount counts as unlead and not in combat.
 It stays in place until the next turn.